 Connects improvement work to strategy

-Firms offering operational excellence consulting should be able to show how results are sustained after the engagement ends.
+Firms that help deploy an operational excellence consulting engagement should be able to show how the model is sustained after the consultants leave.